PINN vs FEM III - Numerical Comparison between Finite Elements and Single-Layer Perceptron

 (Co-authored by Sean De Marco and Lloyd Fung)

-So, we see that for FEM, each element is non-zero only in the region in which it acts, by summing all these individual contributions over the whole domain in a way that fulfills the PDE, the solution can be reconstructed!
-Now put your attention towards the SLP recreation and its nodal activations, we see that each node activates across the whole domain, just like in FEM, we can sum the contribution of each node, then the solution to the PDE can be recreated by weighting each activation apporpriately!
-This style of reconstruction applies even to higher dimensional PDEs, but more emphasis needs to be placed on the expressivity of the first layer weights, which is responsible for deciding the activation direction.
+So, we see that for FEM, each basis function is non-zero only in the region in which it acts.
+The approximation to the solution is reconstructed by summing all these individual contributions over the whole domain in a way that fulfills the PDE.
+In this way, FEM “solved” (or approximated the solution of) the PDE!
+Now put your attention towards the SLP reconstruction with its basis functions (i.e. output of the hidden layer).
+We see that each node activates across the whole domain, i.e. globally supported.
+Just like in FEM, we can sum the contribution of each node with appropiate weighting to reconstruct the solution.
+This style of reconstruction also applies to higher dimensional PDEs, but there are some caveats in scaling.
 More on this in a later post.

 From this simple case, you can already see how well the SLP would be able solve a PDE.
 The SLP’s global nature would allow for interpolation between points across the entire domain and could surpass the FEM’s performance with the same number of optimised parameters.
 So why do we not replace all FEM solvers with PINN solvers and call it a day?
 Hoorah AI has taken over!
 FEM is no more… Well no. While the activation function in NN being globally supported might help the SLP to use less nodes compared to FEM, it also comes with some costs.
-One of the cost is that the training cost scales worse than FEM solving in more complex solutions due to backpropogation through the whole network.
-The other is the violation of information structure, both of which we have briefly discussed in the previous post.
-Here, we will focus on another Achilles’ heel of PINN - spectral bias.
+One of the cost is that the training cost scales worse than FEM.
+Even in the case of ELM-SLP (freezing the first layer and optimise the last layer with regression), FEM is much faster due to sparsity arise from the local support of the trial function, while the global support of the activation function of SLP means the matrix to be inverted during regression is dense.
+The other related issue is the violation of information structure, as global support implies every node is affected by every point in space.
+We have briefly discussed both issues in the previous post.
+Here, we will discuss YET another issue of the NN approach - the Achilles’ heel of PINN - spectral bias.

 The curse of being too expressive

-SLP, in constrast to FEM, do not have this fixed correlation between the first-layer weights $\mathbf{W}^{(1)}$ and the number of nodes $H$ built-in.
-Instead, $\mathbf{W}^{(1)}$ and $H$ are free to vary independently.
-This flexibility is a major reason for SLP’s higher expressivity compared to FEM - it has more freedom to choose the width of the activation, i.e. how rapidly the activation function rise from $0$ to $1$, its location of activation, and how many exist by vaying the hidden dimenions, $H$.
+SLP, in constrast to FEM, do not have this fixed correlation between the first-layer weights $[\mathbf{W}^{(1)},\mathbf{b}^{(1)}]$, and the number of nodes $H$ built-in.
+Instead, $[\mathbf{W}^{(1)},\mathbf{b}^{(1)}]$ and $H$ are free to vary independently.
+This flexibility is a major reason for SLP’s higher expressivity compared to FEM - it has more freedom to choose the width of the activation, i.e. how rapidly the activation function rise from $0$ to $1$ (defined by $\mathbf{W}^{(1)}$), its location of activation (defined by $\mathbf{b}^{(1)}$), and how many basis functions by vaying the hidden dimenions (defined by $H$).
 However, it is also this expressivity that is the source of spectral bias.
 The fact that the first-layer weights $\mathbf{W}^{(1)}$ is no longer tied to a mesh implies that we rely on either a smart choice of its value when we are training an ELM, or in a more traditional way to train NNs, on the optimiser to do the job of tuning the weights towards the right order of magnitude to resolve the spectrum of solution.
 The problem is that the optimiser may not always optimise $\mathbf{W}^{(1)}$ towards the right spectrum or adjust the bias $\mathbf{b}^{(1)}$ such that the activation functions are activated in the correct locations.
 Sometimes, it may get stuck in a low frequnecy minimum, which matches the solution at low frequency, but not in high frequency.
 Hence, spectrum bias can be thought as a failure for the optimiser to converge to the global minima of a loss.

 An illustrative example through ELM